 C2 in 1030 to 1450 hours

 Ask yourself an even more important question: do you really need to reach full proficiency to attain your goals?
 You could, for instance, learn how to speak conversational French much faster before speaking French fluently.
-Or if you have a strong interest in French gastronomy or history, start by learning specific vocabulary that is meaningful to you.
+Or if you have an interest in French gastronomy or history, start by learning vocabulary that is meaningful to you.

 2 – Choose the right level for you